verus-lang/verus/source/docs/guide/src/exec_spec.md

 {{#include ../../../../examples/guide/exec_spec.rs:example}}
 ```
 In the example, we define a simple spec function `on_line` to check if
-the given sequence of `Point`s have equal coordinates.
+the given sequence of `Point`s have the same coordinates.

 The `exec_spec!` macro call in this example takes all spec items in
-its scope, and then derive executable counterparts along the lines of
+its scope, and then derives executable counterparts along the lines of
 the following definitions:
 ```
 struct ExecPoint {